Sharad Navratri

 - Goddess Brahmacharini: Goddess Brahmacharini is the 2nd form of Goddess Durga.
 In addition, Goddess Brahmacharini is worshipped on the 2nd day of Navratri.
 Moreover, Brahmacharini is called the Goddess of meditation and restraint.
 In conclusion, Goddess Brahmacharini is a symbol of penance and meditation.

-- Goddess Chandraghanta: Goddess Chandraghanta is the 3rd form of Goddess Durga.
-In addition, Goddess Chandraghanta is worshipped on the 3rd day of Navratri.
-Moreover, Goddess Chandraghanta destroys evil and always protects her devotees.
+- Goddess Chandraghanta: Goddess Chandraghanta is the third form of Goddess Durga and is worshipped on the third day of Navratri.
+She destroys evil and always protects her devotees.

 - Goddess Kushmanda: Goddess Kushmanda is the 4th form of Goddess Durga.
 In addition, Goddess Kushmanda is worshipped on the 4th day of Navratri.
 Moreover, Goddess Kushmanda originated the whole universe.
 In conclusion, Goddess Kushmanda is a symbol of creative power.